AndrMenezes/nlm2017/README.md

 # nlm2017
-Repository with the two works developed for the course of Nonlinear Regression in the first semester of 2017
+Repository with the two works developed for the course of nonlinear regression in the first semester of 2017 at UEM.